adkatrit/spotify-roulette/README.md

 It uses urbandictionary.com/random.php and instead of following the 302 redirect to a random page, It searches spotify and streams the result to a sorted set in redis.
 The sorted set is ranked by popularity.
 When all needed urls are scraped, /scripts/sum.py is run to generate the cumulative frequency distribution from which we will draw to get a weighted random lookup.
-When you click for a random song, ~~it is issuing the redis command [SRANDMEMBER](http://redis.io/commands/srandmember) and returning the result(a spotify url) to some javascript, which then opens a window for you.~~ A random number is chosen between 5 and the sum of all popularity values on spotify.
+When you click for a random song, ~~it is issuing the redis command [SRANDMEMBER](http://redis.io/commands/srandmember) and returning the result(a spotify url) to some javascript, which then opens a window for you.~~ a random number is chosen between 5 and the sum of all popularity values on spotify.
 The resulting number is used as the min in [ZREVRANGEBYSCORE](http://redis.io/commands/zrevrangebyscore) to draw from the cumulative frequency distribution above.
 For getting a playlist, this is done multiple times.

 ##Updates